Mnux9/mnux9.github.io/posts/README.md

 ### Conclusion
 - As somebody who always used pre-made libraries for i2c devices it was very fun to learn how it works and make my own library.
 - In the end im pretty rly happy with the device.

+### offtopic (blog update)
+I have made this blog post into a mark down file which just embeds in HTML instead of just writing it in HTML like i used to.
+Sadly it kindof reminds me of the style how chat bots write (or one of my teachers exams who uses AI to make them).
+So i wanted to say that I dont use any generative AI.